anna-neufeld/countsplit.tutorials/README.md

 Where can I learn more?
 -----

 See the [introductory tutorial](articles/countsplit_tutorial.html) tab for an introduction to our framework on simple simulated data.
+This tutorial focuses on the setting where we wish to test genes for differential expression.
+See the [cross validation tutorial](articles/MSE_tutorial.html) for an additional introduction on simple simulated data, where the goal is instead to evaluate a given clustering model.
 See the [seurat](articles/seurat_tutorial.html), [scran](articles/scran_tutorial.html), and [monocle3](articles/monocle3_tutorial.html) tutorials for examples of how the count splitting package can be integrated with common scRNA-seq analysis pipelines.

 Please see the [double dipping demonstration](articles/demonstrating_problem.html) for the code that goes with Appendix A of Neufeld et al., 2022.